blunderer/libroxml/ProjectHome.md

 see [libroxml performances](RoxmlPerfs.md)

 ## What's happening Now ##
+  * **2015-03-18** Goggle code [http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html announced the end of the service]. libroxml git repository has been migrated to my github account.
+Don't forget to [https://help.github.com/articles/changing-a-remote-s-url update your git remotes].

-  * **2014-09-29** git HEAD is now pointing to 3.0 beta libroxml version.
+  * 2014-09-29 git HEAD is now pointing to 3.0 beta libroxml version.
 This version doesn't change behavior, but includes a massive reorganization of the source code, as well a refactoring of some functions.
 This result in a faster and smaller libroxml:
     * 48KB for the full libary
     * 24KB for the minimal version